nurse with patient

 While rehab after a hip replacement may feel like hard work, consistent effort and patience will help your recovery and a return to normal life.
 And remember, everyone is different, so it’s important to check in regularly with your doctor or allied health professional.
 Knowing what to expect, following their instructions, and getting support when you need it will help you to achieve the best outcome, and live life to the full again.

-To help you prepare for your hospital stay and get extra support for your recovery, see what the Teachers Healthcare Services team can do for you.
+To help you prepare for your hospital stay and get extra support for your recovery, see what the Healthcare Services team can do for you.